Free Consultation / 24 Hours a Day (614) 500-3836

 4th Offense DUI & OVI Charges in Columbus, Ohio

 Ohio takes repeat OVI convictions seriously.
-If you are charged with a fourth OVI in Columbus or anywhere in Franklin County, you may be facing a felony DUI.
+If you are charged with a fourth OVI in Columbus or anywhere in Franklin County, you are facing a felony DUI.
 You should never take a fourth DUI lightly, but your case is not hopeless.
-There is a lot an experienced Columbus DUI lawyer can do.
-There may be problems with the stop, the test, or other weak evidence.
+There is a lot an experienced Columbus OVI lawyer can do, from challenging the traffic stop to contesting breath, blood, and urine testing.
+Problems with the stop, the test, or other weak evidence can make a real difference in the outcome of your case.

 What to Expect if You’re Charged with a Fourth OVI in Columbus

-Given these substantial penalties, it is crucial to seek the assistance of an experienced Columbus DUI lawyer immediately.
-A knowledgeable attorney can help by investigating the circumstances of your arrest, identifying any procedural errors or rights violations, and potentially negotiating for reduced charges or a plea agreement.
-They can also represent you in court, aiming for an acquittal or the best possible outcome, and advise you on complying with court orders to minimize the impact on your personal and professional life.
-Engaging a skilled DUI lawyer increases your chances of avoiding the harshest penalties and protecting your future.
+Given these substantial penalties, it is crucial to seek the assistance of an experienced Columbus OVI lawyer immediately.
+A knowledgeable attorney can investigate the circumstances of your arrest, identify any procedural errors or rights violations, and negotiate for reduced charges or a plea agreement.
+They can also represent you in Franklin County Municipal Court or the Franklin County Court of Common Pleas, advocate for the best possible outcome, and advise you on complying with court orders to minimize the impact on your personal and professional life.
+Engaging a skilled OVI lawyer increases your chances of avoiding the harshest penalties and protecting your future.

 What Counts as a 4th OVI in Columbus, Ohio?